-- 5. Attach the bottom flap of the new back upholstery to the seat upholstery at the underside of the seat upholstery - 6.
-Install the new backrest ears on the backrest. - 7.
+- Attach the bottom flap of the new back upholstery to the seat upholstery at the underside of the seat upholstery - Install the new backrest ears on the backrest.
+6. - 7.
 Adjust to the desired tautness.
-See "Adjusting the Tension" on page 7-2. - 8.
+See "Tension Adjustable by Straps Back Upholstery Adjusting the Tension" on page 7-2. - 8.
 Align the top of the padded back with the backrest ears. - 9.
 Reinstall the strap(s) and adjust to the desired tautness. - 10.
 Securely attach the padded back to the backrest ears and lower the back flap back into position in front of the rigidizer bar. - 11.
 Replace the seat cushion.